Join our community.

 Lyme Regis House

 Our student accommodation in Bournemouth is run in partnership with Bournemouth University and is located on the Lansdowne Campus.
-The rooms are fresh, current and inviting, a great example of modern student living where you can choose from en-suite or studio living options.
+The rooms in Lyme Regis House are fresh, current and inviting, a great example of modern student living where you can choose from en-suite or studio living options.

 Largely catering for postgraduate students, Okeford House is ideal for those who are looking for an independent living experience but with the benefit of managed accommodation.
 It is set in the heart of Winton, a residential suburb just a few minutes' walk from the Talbot Campus and in easy reach of a variety of shops on the local high street.